google/WebFundamentals/src/site/the-essentials/user-input/form-input/index.markdown

 submitting an invalid form.
 Visual cues should be used to indicate whether a form has been completed properly.

-{% include modules/remember.liquid title="Remember" list=page.remember.provide-real-time-validation %}
+{% include modules/takeaway.liquid list=page.key-takeaways.provide-real-time-validation %}

 ### Use these attributes to validate input